Global Leadership Institute

 The two-year GLI program accepts 24 new students each academic year—12 students from Taft, 12 students from public schools in the city of Waterbury.
 “GLI Scholars” enter the program in October of their sophomore year, and complete the course of study in April of their junior year.

 The first-year curriculum includes monthly talks by global leaders and scholars, teambuilding events and experiences, and diversity leadership workshops.
 First-year students will also participate in a summer service internship.
 GLI Scholars refine their focus in the second year of the program by beginning to look at specific local, national, or global issues for which they have a genuine concern.
-The subject of that focused inquiry will form the basis of a culminating Global Leadership Project.
-Project requirements include a research paper and public presentation.
+The subject of that focused inquiry will form the basis of a culminating and partnered Global Leadership Project.
+Project requirements include a public presentation and an annotated bibliography.

 Global Leadership Institute applicants must be high school sophomores enrolled at Taft or in the Waterbury public schools, and are assessed using the following criteria: